Abdulaziz-Siddiqui-2003/robx-assessment-pms/README.md

 npm install

-Create a .env file in the backend root and configure your database:
+Create a .env file in the backend root and configure your database.
+(Note: Replace your_password_here with your actual MySQL root password):

 PORT=5000
 DB_HOST=localhost